 Messages

-Messages defines the wsdl:message elements that are used to represent abstract definitions of the data being transmitted.
+Section 2.3 of [WSDL1.1] “Messages” defines the wsdl:message elements that are used to represent abstract definitions of the data being transmitted.
 It uses wsdl:binding elements to define how the abstract definitions are bound to a specific message serialization.
 This Profile places the following constraints on wsdl:message elements and on how conformant wsdl:binding elements may use wsdl:message element(s).

-Note that 5.2 , contains additional, corrective requirements on the structure of wsdl:message elements.
+Note that Section 5.2 “Message", contains additional, corrective requirements on the structure of wsdl:message elements.

-In this section the following definitions are used to make the requirements more compact and easier to understand.

-Definition: rpc-literal binding

-An "rpc-literal binding" is a wsdl:binding element whose child wsdl:operation elements are all rpc-literal operations.

-An "rpc-literal operation" is a wsdl:operation child element of wsdl:binding whose wsoap11:body descendant elements specify the use attribute with the value "literal", and either:

-The style attribute with the value "rpc" is specified on the child wsoap11:operation element; or

-The style attribute is not present on the child wsoap11:operation element, and the wsoap11:binding element in the enclosing wsdl:binding specifies the style attribute with the value "rpc".

-Definition: document-literal binding

-A "document-literal binding" is a wsdl:binding element whose child wsdl:operation elements are all document-literal operations.

-A "document-literal operation" is a wsdl:operation child element of wsdl:binding whose wsoap11:body descendent elements specifies the use attribute with the value "literal" and, either:

-The style attribute with the value "document" is specified on the child wsoap11:operation element; or

-The style attribute is not present on the child wsoap11:operation element, and the wsoap11:binding element in the enclosing wsdl:binding specifies the style attribute with the value "document"; or

-The style attribute is not present on both the child wsoap11:operation element and the wsoap11:binding element in the enclosing wsdl:binding .

 Bindings and Parts

 There are various interpretations about how many wsdl:part elements are permitted or required for document-literal and rpc-literal bindings and how they must be defined.